netlify/pod-integrations-slackbot/README.md

 5. Delete all the meta details so it's just the original message

 This is a bit of a pain, but it doesn't take too long and works fine.

+## Managing the Slack App

+The Slack app is located at https://api.slack.com/apps/A030QG4QGG5.

+Managing the commands themselves happens in the "Slash Commands" section.

+The modal configuration and process nudge shortcut management happens in "Interactivity & Shortcuts".

+### Local dev tips

+- Use `ntl dev --live` and use the live URL as the slash command / interactivity Request URL for local testing
+- Slack commands have to be finished within 3 or 4 seconds, so using background functions will avoid flakiness